-All our coaches have recognised qualifications, Coach in Running Fitness for Viv and Leader in Running Fitness for Mark, Eddie, Baz and Nicole.
+All our coaches have recognised qualifications, Coach in Running Fitness for Viv and Leader in Running Fitness for Mark, Eddie, Baz, Nicole, Keith and Egbe.

 I’m a UK Athletics Coach in Running Fitness and lead OS Runners mixed ability training sessions which is open to runners of all abilities (after you can get round about 5k).

 I have been running about 20 years, competing for a various clubs over the years.
 During that time I have run 5km to marathon and cross country at national and regional events.
 I cross train by swimming and cycling.
 I am also a qualified Soft Tissue Therapist (BTEC Level 5) and treat many runners (and triathletes) so if you have an injury I am the person to get in touch with (check out my website)